 An increasing number of entrepreneurs and business owners are eliminating the overhead costs of running a brick and mortar location by launching an online-only business.
 Even if you still require office space, a workshop, inventory storage, or a shipping facility—the cost-saving benefits of selling products or services online is something that can’t be ignored.
 Online shopping are on the rise and since the pandemic, consumers are buying far more digitally than ever before, even electronics, luxury items, and clothes they would typically purchase in person.

-With a strong digital marketing strategy, you can generate an attractive cost per acquisition and return on your investment, but you may still need to invest in a bit of offline marketing.
+With a strong digital marketing strategy, you can generate an attractive cost per acquisition and return on your investment, but you may still need to invest in offline business marketing methods.
 From business cards to direct mailers, swag, popup shops, digital billboards, a rented LED light sign board, and more.

 The Marketing Essentials